-"Landowner" - any person, firm, partnership, or corporation that bears ownership of the land surface either by ownership, contract, lease, easement, or any other estate in the land.

-"Landscape Irrigation" - the use of water to irrigate lawns, yards, and/or outdoor plants.

-"Late Payment" - a payment received more than ten days after the due date.
+- "Landowner" any person, firm, partnership, or corporation that bears ownership of the land surface either by ownership, contract, lease, easement, or any other estate in the land. - "Landscape Irrigation" the use of water to irrigate lawns, yards, and/or outdoor plants. - "Late Payment" a payment received more than ten days after the due date. - "Licensed Water Well Driller" any person who holds a license issued by the State of Texas pursuant to the provisions of the Texas Water Well Drillers Act and the substantive rules of TDLR's Well Drillers and Pump Installers Program.